c0ffeeOverdose/Plymouth-Animated-Boot-Screen-Shittim-Chest-Thai-Language/README.md

-# Animated Boot Screen Shell Script
+# Shittim Chest Animated Boot Screen Shell Script

-This is a template built off of Eonix's animated cat plymouth theme.
-I just wrote some scripts to make it easier to make your own.
+This is a shittim chest themes? nah I just want share The theme I'm using

 ## Instructions